Skip to main content

 ACAS 100 Personal Genetics / Contemporary Issues in Life Sciences (UAlbany) – Grades 10–12, 1/2 Unit, College Credit Option

-• Prerequisite: Living Environment, Earth Science, & Chemistry (Chemistry may be concurrent)
+• Prerequisite: Life Science Biology, Earth and Space Science, & Chemistry (Chemistry may be concurrent)

 • Focus on genetics, genomics, bioethics, DNA testing, and precision medicine.